 - Stebnicki, M. (2011).
 Empathy fatigue: Healing the mind, body, and spirit of professional counselors.
 In S. Culley and T. Bond (Eds.)
-Integrative counseling skills in action (counseling in action series).
-Washington, DC: Sage.
+Integrative counseling skills in action (Counseling in action series).
+Sage.

 - Toland, J., & Carrigan, D. (2011).
 Educational psychology and resilience: New concept, new opportunities.
 School Psychology International, 32, 95–106.

 - Tsai, K. C. (2012).
 Play, imagination, and creativity: A brief literature review.
 Journal of Education & Learning, 1(2), 15–20.

 - Vereen, L., Butler, S., Williams, F., Darg, J., & Downing, T. (2006).
 The use of humor when counseling African American college students.
 Journal of Counseling & Development, 84, 10–15.

 - Wallace, H., Olson, J., Galovan, A., Schramm, D., & Marshall, J. (2016).
 Qualities of character that predict marital wellbeing.
 Family Relations, 65, 424–438.

 - Wallerstein, J. (2017).
 The good marriage how & why love lasts.
 Plunkett Lake Press.